2017 Winner & Scale Up Runner 2018Farm.ink: Analysing livestock social media data for farmer chatbot

 Additionally, the Farm.ink team built a chatbot on the Facebook Messenger platform to deliver dairy farmers information on productivity, markets, and livestock management.
 A survey by the project found that 92 percent of dairy farmers reported changing their farming practices based on information received through this service.

 Moving forward with funds from the 2018 Inspire Challenge scale up grant, the project will expand their digital services up and out across Africa.
 In partnership with IDEO.org, the team will build a web platform to enable farmers across multiple value chains, such as maize and tomato, to ask questions, share advice, and access expert agronomic content.

 The project also seeks to build a machine-learning classifier that would turn the hundreds of thousands of Africa Farmers Club posts relating to livestock in Kenya into research insights about livestock health in the country.
 Farm.ink will combine these insights with International Livestock Research Institute (ILRI) data to deliver timely, targeted information to small-scale dairy farmers in East Africa through their mobile phones.

 Step by step

-Building a natural language processing (NLP) classifier
+Building a natural language processing classifier

-The team successfully built a NLP classifier to accurately label incoming data.
-Farm.ink completed multiple workshops with the ILRI team to create a labelling protocol for the data.
-Using this protocol, they successfully analysed hundreds of thousands of posts, comments and images generated by Kenyan farmers and labelled over 26,000 rows of data using a human-in-the-loop labelling method.
-They then built and trained an NLP based classifier to label livestock posts (e.g. health issue, buying/selling).
+The team built a natural language processing (NLP) classifier to accurately label incoming data.
+Farm.ink completed multiple workshops with the ILRI team to create a data labeling protocol.
+Using this protocol, hundreds of thousands of posts, comments and images generated by Kenyan farmers were analysed and labelled over 26,000 rows of data using a human-in-the-loop labeling method.
+They then built and trained a NLP-based classifier to label livestock posts (e.g. health issue, buying/selling).